How do you get your house ready to sell?

 - Smart House Devices

-10. How To Make It Easy For Home Buyers To Want Your House?
+10. How To Make It Easy For Home Buyers To See Themselves Buying Your House

 A good choice is to Depersonalize Your House!
 Remove those personal photographs and family heirlooms.
 You'll have to do it anyway when you move, and buyers tend to have a hard time seeing past personal effects.
 You don't want your potential buyers to be distracted.
 You want the prospective home buyer to feel as comfortable as possible and to easily see the house as their new home.
 The majority of home buyers when touring a house do so with a semi-unease as though they are visiting a distant aunt's home for the weekend — never quite able to relax completely and feel "at home".
 As a home seller it's in your best interest to minimize that feeling so that the home buyers viewing your house feel as "at home" as possible.
 Having lots of personal items displayed works against you and your goal.
 Pictures of Your family, Your trophies, Your plaques, Your degrees, your, your, your!
 Get the idea?
 Seeing all these personal items about can make a home buyer feel like an invader or at the very least make it more of a challenge to view the house as their home when all these items say otherwise.